Seb-geospatial/BlenderMapDEM/README.md

     - When Blender starts, create a new project default by clicking the "General" template.
 Then, navigate to the "Scripting" workspace located at the far right along the top bar.
     ![alt text](https://docs.Blender.org/manual/en/latest/_images/interface_window-system_workspaces_screen.png "Blender workspace")
     - You should see a new workspace featuring a text editor and Blender's own python console.
 Along the top bar of the text editor click "Open Text" (folder icon).
-    - Navigate to your python script (which imports bpy, this module, and calls the `renderDEM()` function) and open it.
+    - Navigate to your python script (which imports module and calls the `renderDEM()` function) and open it.
     - Click the "Run Script" (play button icon) and the script should produce a rendered image according to the parameters specified in the renderDEM() function.
     - If you wish to make changes and run the script again, you must open a new project and repeat the previous steps.
 This is because the script is built around a new default project that is present each time the script is run from the terminal.
 (This is why it is recommended to render using the terminal (see above).